 The app greys out nonsensical choices so you can’t select a 6, major 7 or 13 extension on a diminished chord.
 And vice-versa, you can’t select diminished nor augmented chord suffixes with a 13 extension selected.
 (Yes, it does allow min(Maj7) chords.)
 The Music Memos app knows a bit of music theory!

 You also have the option of setting a region to “No Chord” or “No Band” if you need the band to stop playing at any point in the song.
-See the Simple Chords sample below if you want to hear how it works.
+See the Simple Chords sample that follows if you want to hear how it works.

-I’ll go into much more detail regarding editing chords and the app’s chord detection in my first impressions.
+I’ll go into much more detail regarding editing chords and the app’s chord detection capabilities in my first impressions below.

 I was expecting to add more instruments to my song ideas like a piano accompaniment, or at the very least be able to select from different genres and styles for the bass and drums but the app’s controls are much more limited than that.